 The performance goals under the short-term incentive bonus plan were challenging and set at a level that was higher than the previous year's performance goals.
 The Company's achievement of such pre-established performance goals during fiscal year 2020 was strong through January 31, 2020, and at that time our named executive officers were projected to receive approximately 1.3 times their target amounts for the full year.
 However, the Committee decided, based in part on the recommendation of the Chief Executive Officer, to reduce our named executive officers' bonus payouts to \$0 for fiscal year 2020.
-The Committee determined that this was the proper action to take given the impact of COVID-19 on the Company in the fourth quarter of fiscal year 2020, the current and projected impact of COVID-19.
+The Committee determined that this was the proper action to take given the impact of COVID-19 on the Company in the fourth quarter of fiscal year 2020, the current and projected impact of COVID-19, and the other cost reduction actions taken by the Company in response to COVID-19.
 Based upon full year performance, the Company estimates that its NEOs may have otherwise achieved approximately 1.07 times their target amounts.
 In addition, the Committee and the named executive officers agreed to a 50% reduction in each named executive officer's base salary, effective May 1, 2020 through August 31, 2020.
 The Committee and the named executive officers subsequently agreed to extend the reduction through December 31, 2020.